 United/MAMSI/MDIPA/Optimum Choice Federal: Standard NIH weight criteria, supervised 6-month (or two 3-month periods) diet within past 2 years, evaluation by dietitian and psychologist.

 Medicare/Medicaid: Standard NIH weight criteria, supervised 6-month diet, evaluation by dietitian and psychologist, participation in preparation/conditioning program with surgeon for 3 months.
 Eligible co-morbidities include hypertension untreatable with 2 or more medications, type II diabetes, obstructive sleep apnea, severe arthritis requiring joint replacement, or fatty liver.
-Weight loss of 10 percent or more before surgery makes patient ineligible for surgery, and revision procedures are not covered unless there is a complication of initial surgery.
+Weight loss of 10 percent or more before surgery makes patient ineligible for surgery, and revision procedures are not covered unless there is a complication from the initial surgery.

 Our preference is for you to use your insurance to avoid the significant (up to 90% of total charges) hospital and other related costs of bariatric surgery.
 If you do not have insurance coverage for bariatric surgery, please contact our office and office manager or surgical scheduler will advise you on total cost and available payment plan allowed by the Hospital.